Israeli government approves Hamas hostage deal, short-term cease-fire in Gaza

 "The Government of Israel is obligated to return home all of the hostages.
 Tonight, the Government has approved the outline of the first stage of achieving this goal, according to which at least 50 hostages — women and children — will be released over four days, during which a pause in the fighting will be held," the statement reads, adding, "The release of every additional ten hostages will result in one additional day in the pause."

-The Israeli government said that it, along with the IDF and Israel's security services, would continue the war in order to return home all of the hostages and "complete the elimination of Hamas and ensure that there will be no new threat to the State of Israel from Gaza."
+The Israeli government said that it, along with the IDF and Israel's security services, would "continue the war in order to return home all of the hostages, complete the elimination of Hamas and ensure that there will be no new threat to the State of Israel from Gaza."

-A U.S. official confirmed the deal and said it must now be approved by Hamas.

 Netanyahu said President Biden had joined the effort to improve the outline of the deal.